 Career as a Fashion Stylist

 If you’re reading this, we’re assuming that you are either looking to carve your pathway to fashion styling or are simply exploring the domain.
-Maybe you are a newbie to fashion and are wondering what all this particular career branch is about.
-Or maybe you are someone who knows what it is about and needs further proof to dive into the field.
+Maybe you are a newbie to fashion and styling and are wondering what all this particular career branch is about.
+Perhaps, you are someone who knows what it is about and needs further proof to dive into the field.
 Either way, we’re going to help you with some basics and some deeper insights into fashion styling as a career below.

 To Begin With, Who is a Fashion Stylist?

 Well, in simple terms, a fashion stylist is someone who puts together looks, head to toe for clients.
 They are someone who styles people, in even simpler words.
-But that is something that most people can do, right?
+But, that is something that most people can do, right?
 So, what makes a fashion stylist different?
-For one, they are professionally trained in fashion and they do know style and trends better than the masses.
+For one, they are professionally trained in fashion styling and they do know style and trends better than the masses.
 Sure, anyone can have a good dressing sense, but a fashion stylist not only has impeccable taste in fashion on a personal level but also for other people.
 This means they have to combine their knowledge in fashion and current trends with the client’s personal style and preferences too.
 Not to mention, the occasion and location in hand, the budgets, and other factors.